 UX metrics provide context for the numbers from analytics.
 They allow you to track and map customer journeys and make correlations between user interactions, thus filling in the how, why, when, and where things went wrong.

 User experience is more than how user-friendly is your website.
 It looks at what people see and experience with your product, how they perceive and engage with it, and finally, what they do, and how that reflects in your ROI.
+Use such metrics to measure UX design and make informed decisions based on hard evidence instead of options or guesses.

 It may prove difficult to measure and the metrics will vary from business to business.
 However, you should be looking at metrics coming from each step of the framework (descriptive, perception, and outcome).

 It all starts with real user metrics – a solution like Sematext Experience can help detect early on when users experience issues due to poor website performance.
 If their first interaction with you leaves much to desire, most likely they’ll bounce and all your previous marketing efforts would be in vain.
-Make sure you look at the bigger picture and include all types of UX metrics in your UX strategy, choosing the right ones for your business.
+Make sure you look at the bigger picture and include all types of user experience metrics and KPIs in your UX strategy, choosing the right ones for your business.
 Make sure you understand and correlate them to determine the context, and then optimize accordingly.
 This list should be a nice starting point.